 We have a new reference post here at the main blog, a “living document” of the ever-expanding benefits (and restrictions) of the Amazon Prime program.
 This will be updated many times as things change, thus the “Latest Update” section below…

-LATEST UPDATE: February 17 in 2017: free shipping minimum for non-Prime members reduced from $49 to $35… added screenshot of Prime shipping option offered by 3rd-party sellers… fixed typos and tortured sentences, and other things that came up during further proof-reading… If you want to quickly skim/scan this long post, focus on the bold phrases :)… Created on 2/8/17…
+LATEST UPDATE: May 22 in 2017: it looks like Amazon the $25 minimum for free shipping for non-Prime members was a temporary experiment at Amazon, now it’s back to $35… added screenshot of Prime shipping option offered by 3rd-party sellers… fixed typos and tortured sentences, and other things that came up during further proof-reading… If you want to quickly skim/scan this long post, focus on the bold phrases :)… Created on 2/8/17…

 TABLE OF CONTENTS